 Mission giving has a long history at the First Presbyterian Church of Commerce.
 We believe that God sends us out into the world to care for His children in every place.

 Our mission giving is done with funds and by human hands.
 The recent natural disasters (December 2004 tsunami and hurricanes Katrina and Rita in 2005) caused many in our church family to give aid.
 Our youth decided they could help by feeding those in our church first.
 So on a Sunday morning between Sunday school and Church they sold fresh hot cookies.
 Two adults said they would match what was given and over $1,000 was raised to help.
-Then the call for aid came from the Presbyterian relief agency and an offering was taken up that raised over 5,000 dollars.
+Then the call for aid came from the Presbyterian Relief Agency and an offering was received that totaled more than $5,000.00.
 When Katrina hit, again people gave to help with the recovery project.
 We also helped with meals for those who were staying at the local hotels and gave money to families in need who were seeking safety in our town until they were able to return to their homes.

 Two of our church members have been working with the Holt orphanage in Korea to offer aid as a doctor and physical therapist.
 Our church supports their efforts by giving money and medical supplies to be used.
 Church members have started a quilting project for Holt orphanage and have several quilts completed and numerous more tops ready to be quilted.
 We hope to give each child and helper a bright quilt to keep them warm.